-Diluted earnings per unit of limited partnership interest, or units, increased \$0.58 during the first three months of 2011 to \$0.61 from \$0.03 for the same period last year.
-The increase in diluted earnings per unit was primarily attributable to a \$165.6 million, or \$0.48 per diluted unit, loss on extinguishment of debt related to our senior unsecured notes tender offer during the first quarter of 2010, improved operating performance and core business fundamentals in 2011 and a decrease in interest expense due to de-leveraging and lower interest rates.
+Diluted earnings per common share increased \$0.58 during the first three months of 2011 to \$0.61 from \$0.03 for the same period last year.
+The increase in diluted earnings per share was primarily attributable to a \$165.6 million, or \$0.48 per diluted share, loss on extinguishment of debt related to our senior unsecured notes tender offer during the first quarter of 2010, improved operating performance and core business fundamentals in 2011 and a decrease in interest expense due to de-leveraging and lower interest rates.